Rsantct/DRC/README.md

 The obtained FIR filter is given in two formats:

-- raw PCM impulse files
+- a raw PCM impulse 32 bit float file per channel
-- stereo WAV 32 bit float
+- a stereo WAV 32 bit float file

 The impulses must be loaded into a convolver as **Brutefir** in Linux, or into a generic reverb plugin as Wave's IR1 in a DAW, or into a hardware convolver as miniDSP.